yuanyuanli85/HalSample/README.md

 Hal layers Sample
 ===================
-This sample try to figure out a way to solve the modularization problem.
+This sample try to figure out a way to solve the modularization problem in hal layers and how to avoid platform code referred by common files.

 ####Problem to solve